-Type of Debt 0.
-Amount Outstanding (In millions) Senior bank term debt (swap matures June 16, 2010)(1) \$ 25,000 6.27% Senior bank term debt (swap matures June 16, 2012)(1) \$ 25,000 6.47% Senior bank term debt (subject to variable interest rates)(2) \$ 114,701 4.81% Senior bank revolving debt (subject to variable interest rates)(3) \$ 206,500 5.40% 8 / 8 % Senior Subordinated Notes (fixed rate) \$ 103,951 8.88% $6^{3}/{8}$ % Senior Subordinated Notes (fixed rate) \$ 200,000 6.38%
+Type of Debt Amount Outstanding (In millions) Senior bank term debt (swap matures June 16, 2010)(1) \$ 25,000 6.27% Senior bank term debt (swap matures June 16, 2012)(1) \$ 25,000 6.47% Senior bank term debt (subject to variable interest rates)(2) \$ \$ 114,701 4.8 Senior bank revolving debt (subject to variable interest rates)(3) \$ 206,500 5.40% 8 7 / 8 % Senior Subordinated Notes (fixed rate) \$ 103,951 8.88% 6 3 / 8 % Senior Subordinated Notes (fixed rate) \$ 200,000 6.38%

-(1) A total of \$50.0 million is subject to fixed rate swap agreements that became effective in June 2005.
+- (1) A total of \$50.0 million is subject to fixed rate swap agreements that became effective in June 2005.
 Under our fixed rate swap agreements, we pay a fixed rate plus a spread based on our leverage ratio, as defined in our Credit Agreement.
-That spread is currently set at 2.25% and is incorporated into the applicable interest rates set forth above.

-(2) Subject to rolling three month LIBOR plus a spread currently at 2.25%; incorporated into the applicable interest rate set forth above.
+That spread is currently set at 2.25% and is incorporated into the applicable interest rates set forth above. - (2) Subject to rolling three month LIBOR plus a spread currently at 2.25%; incorporated into the applicable interest rate set forth above. - (3) Subject to the prime rate plus a spread currently at 1.25% and rolling three month and six month LIBOR plus a spread currently at 2.25%; incorporated into the applicable interest rate set forth above.

-In February 2005, we completed the private placement of \$200.0 million $6^3/8\%$ Senior Subordinated Notes due February 2013, realizing net proceeds of approximately \$195.3 million.
+In February 2005, we completed the private placement of \$200.0 million $6^{3}/{8}$ % Senior Subordinated Notes due February 2013, realizing net proceeds of approximately \$195.3 million.
 We recorded approximately \$4.7 million in deferred offering costs, which are being amortized to interest expense over the life of the related notes using the effective interest rate method.
 The net proceeds of the offering, in addition to borrowings of \$110.0 million under our previous revolving credit facility, and available cash, were primarily used to redeem our previously outstanding convertible preferred stock in an amount of \$309.8 million.
-In October 2005, the $6^3/8\%$ Senior Subordinated Notes were exchanged for an equal amount of notes registered under the Securities Act of 1933, as amended (the "Securities Act").
+In October 2005, the $6^{3}/{8}$ % Senior Subordinated Notes were exchanged for an equal amount of notes registered under the Securities Act of 1933, as amended (the "Securities Act").

-In 2001, we issued \$300.0 million $8^7/8$ % Senior Subordinated Notes due July 2011.
+In 2001, we issued \$300.0 million $8^{7}/8\%$ Senior Subordinated Notes due July 2011.
 At that time the Company recorded approximately \$8.2 million in deferred offering costs which are being amortized to interest expense over the life of the notes using the effective interest rate method.

 The indentures governing our senior subordinated notes require that we comply with certain financial covenants limiting our ability to incur additional debt.
 Such terms also place restrictions on us with respect to the sale of assets, liens, investments, dividends, debt repayments, capital expenditures, transactions with affiliates, consolidation and mergers, and the issuance of equity interests, among other things.
 Our Credit Agreement also requires compliance with financial tests based on financial position and results of operations, including leverage ratios and an interest coverage ratio, all of which could effectively limit our ability to borrow under the Credit Agreement or to otherwise raise funds in the debt market.
 The Company was in compliance with all covenants as of December 31, 2008.
-At the date of the filing of this Form 10-K/A and based on current projections, the Company's management believes it will be in compliance with all covenants through the end of fiscal year 2009.
+At the date of the filing of this Form 10-K and based on current projections, the Company's management believes it will be in compliance with all covenants through the end of fiscal year 2009.